 Asset-backed securities shall be rated in a rating category of at least "AA" or the equivalent by a NRSRO at the time of purchase and have a maximum remaining maturity of five years or less.
-Additionally, securities eligible for investment under this subsection shall be issued by an issuer whose debt is rated in a rating category of at least "A" or the equivalent by a NRSRO at the time of purchase.

 The aggregate investment in asset-backed securities may not exceed 20% of the City's total portfolio.